OkaeriPoland/okaeri-configs/hjson/README.md

 # Okaeri Configs | HJSON (hjson-java)

-Based on [OkaeriPoland/okaeri-hjson](https://github.com/OkaeriPoland/okaeri-hjson), modification of official hjson implementation for java.
+Based on [OkaeriPoland/okaeri-hjson](https://github.com/OkaeriPoland/okaeri-hjson), a modification of the official HJSON implementation for Java.

 ## Installation